 1. Transducer power gain

 It points to the benefits of the amplifier instead of using the source to direct-drive the same load.
 Often a low noise amplifier is conjugate-matched to the cause.
-The transducer power gain then is the same as operating power gain.
+The transducer power gain is then the same as operating power gain.

 2. Operating power gain